sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.5.80:  2023-08-07

-* Feature: added option to get "all taxonomy terms" from a post
+* Feature: added option to get &quot;all taxonomy terms&quot; from a post
 * Feature: added html preperations for the woocommerce minicart
-* Feature: added "this week" to the date selection query
+* Feature: added &quot;this week&quot; to the date selection query
-* Feature: added "grouping" mode in the "related posts"
+* Feature: added &quot;grouping&quot; mode in the &quot;related posts&quot;
 * Fix: the pagination now works on top of the grid
 * Fix: fixed some init ajax filters multiple issues
 * Fix: fixed the error with the assets path set